7gxycn08/WSA-Tray-Helper/README.md

 # WSA-Tray-Helper
-Start/Stop and Monitor WSA from System Tray.
+Start/Stop and Monitor Windows Subsystem for Android status from System Tray.

 ## Preview: